Washington, DC, is not only the US capital; it also is one of the oldest and largest captive insurance company domiciles in the United States.

 "They are very willing to discuss issues and work out solutions," said Michael Coulter, deputy managing director in the Charleston, South Carolina, office of Aon Captive and Insurance Management.

 "The regulators are great to deal with.
-They are very up front about their positions," noted Jon Harkavy, executive vice president and general counsel for captive and risk retention group manager Risk Services L.L.C. in Washington, DC.
+They are very up front about their positions," noted Jon Harkavy, of counsel for captive and risk retention group manager Risk Services L.L.C. in Washington, DC.

 Captive sponsors agree with that assessment.
 Regulators are "very responsive, easy to work with, knowledgeable, and very communicative," said Courtney W. Claflin, executive director of captive programs at the University of California-Office of the President in Oakland.
 The University of California has several captives in the District of Columbia.